 Botvins Life skills

-Life skills is a remarkably effective, research-validated substance abuse prevention program for elementary, middle, high school students proven to help students develop essential skills found to significantly reduce tobacco, alcohol, drug abuse, and violence.
+Life skills is a remarkably effective, research-validated substance abuse prevention program for elementary, middle, and high school students proven to help students develop essential skills found to significantly reduce tobacco, alcohol, drug abuse, and violence.

 ESHD currently teaches the Botvins Life skills program for middle schools in East Slouis School District 189.

 Copyright © 2024 – East Side Health District – All Rights Reserved